 Appalachian Reads is a book discussion group sponsored by Blount County Public Library.
-Participants meet every two months on a Saturday morning at 10:30-11:30 in Dorothy Herron Room A. The first year of Appalachian Reads began July 15, 2017 and ran through May 19, 2018.
-The second year starts with its first session on July 21, 2018, and continues to meet for bi-monthly discussions.
+Participants meet on the third Saturday of every other month from 10:30-11:30 a.m. in Dorothy Herron Room A. The first year of Appalachian Reads began July 15, 2017 and ran through May 19, 2018.
+Building on success, the group began its second year on July 21, 2018, and continues to meet for bi-monthly discussions.

 The library will have four print copies of all titles plus R.E.A.D.S. access.
 If you have questions or suggestions, please contact Reference Librarian Brennan LeQuire at 865-982-0981, ext.
 302.